MicrosoftDocs/architecture-center/docs/example-scenario/file-storage/oracle-azure-netapp-files-content.md

 [Azure NetApp Files][What is Azure NetApp Files] uses a bare-metal fleet of all-flash storage.
 Besides shared and highly scalable storage, Azure NetApp Files provides latencies of less than 1 millisecond.
 These factors make this service very well suited for using the NFS protocol to run Oracle Database workloads over networks.

 Azure DCsv2-series VMs have built-in high-performance, all-flash ONTAP enterprise systems.
 These systems are also integrated in the Azure software-defined networking (SDN) and Azure Resource Manager frameworks.
 As a result, you get high-bandwidth, low-latency shared storage that's comparable to an on-premises solution.
 The performance of this architecture meets the requirements of the most demanding, business-critical enterprise workloads.

-With Azure NetApp Files, you can enlarge or shrink deployments on demand.
-In contrast, traditional on-premises configurations are sized for maximum workload requirements.
-Consequently, on-premises configurations are only most cost-effective at maximum utilization.
-With the scalability of Azure NetApp Files, you can change the configuration continuously and optimize it for the current workload requirement.

-As [Pricing][Pricing section of this article] explains, using Azure NetApp Files instead of a block storage solution reduces the SQL Server total cost of ownership (TCO).
+For more information on the performance benefits of Azure NetApp Files, see [Benefits of using Azure NetApp Files with Oracle Database][Benefits of using Azure NetApp Files with Oracle Database].

 #### Enterprise-scale data management